Home » Business Email Etiquette Articles » Business Texting Etiquette: Tips and Considerations for Professionals

 10 Texting Tips for Business

-• Never text business associates, partners, or clients without an invitation or asking permission to do so.
+• Never text business associates, partners, or clients without an invitation or asking permission.

 • Refrain from uninvited texting outside of business hours.